sookinoby/sentiment-analysis2/README.md

 # Sentiment analysis using MXNet

-Suppose, we have a movie and we would like to provide a live feed from twitter that expresses positive review(sentiment) about the movie.
-We can either do it manually or use some [machine learning technique](http://www.sciencedirect.com/science/article/pii/S2090447914000550)  to classify the sentiments.
-In this notebook, we are going to classify sentiment by building a neural network using MXNet.
+Sentiment analysis is a common task in the data-science world.
+A company may want to monitor mentions of its products on Twitter or Facebook in order to detect (and resolve!) customer satisfaction issues proactively.
+But human language is rich and complex; there are myriad ways to feel positive or negative emotion about something—and for each of those feelings there are in turn many ways to express that feeling!
+Among [machine learning technique for sentiment analysis](http://www.sciencedirect.com/science/article/pii/S2090447914000550), deep learning has proven to excel at making sense of these complex inputs.

-The neural network will take a movie review as input and try to identify it and express a positive or negative opinion about the movie.
-We will start with a simple dense model and then build a model similar to [Yoon Kim's](https://arxiv.org/abs/1408.5882) paper.
+In this notebook, we are going to classify sentiment by building a neural network using Apache MXNet.
+Ultimately, we'll build up to a classifier that can take the text of a brief movie review as input and try to identify it and express a positive or negative opinion about the movie.
+We will start with a simple dense model and then build a model similar to the convolutional architecture described in [ this paper by Yoon Kim](https://arxiv.org/abs/1408.5882).
 We will also visualize the output using [t-nse](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), a visualization technique for high dimensional data.
-Finally, we will use transfer learning to use pre-built embedding [glove](https://nlp.stanford.edu/projects/glove/) in our neural network to classify sentences.
+Finally, we will use transfer learning to use the pre-built embedding [glove](https://nlp.stanford.edu/projects/glove/) in our neural network to classify sentences.

 Although there are many deep learning frameworks like TensorFlow, Keras, Torch, and Caffee, MXNet is gaining popularity due to its flexibility and scalability across multiple GPUs.